You Are About to Disappear

 2.3 And what about the disappearance of everything?

 On that, I have a suggestion to make.
 It really does not help us in any way to philosophize and conclude that we do not exist.
 It might be that the space–time unification tells us that our cognition is parochial, and that we are entirely insignificant in the greater cosmic scheme.
 But then... so what?
 We already knew that.
-It’s just that many people refuse to admit it — after all, vanity is part of human nature (and let me note in passing that the currently leading scientific culture, the American one, is a virtuoso, a grand master in vanity and arrogance).
+It’s just that many people refuse to admit it — after all, vanity is part of human nature.
 But the whole history of science is a story of how human beings learned that they are not special, contrary to appearances.
 First, they learned that the Earth is not located at the center of the world; then that human beings are nothing special, just another animal species, and that they were not created in some special way, but emerged through biological evolution, just like every other living being; next they learned that there is no universal center at all, and that our location is just as mundane and common as every other location in 3-d space.
 But in the 20th century, some ideas emerged, mainly among quantum physicists, which implied that human cognition is indeed something special.
 One such physicist, the British-born American Freeman Dyson, even said, in a way “the universe knew we were coming.”
 The space–time unification will help us get our senses back, realizing the foolishness of that statement.
-I think the space–time unification is a good slap on our arrogant face, letting us wake up and go back to our humility-seeking pathway.
+I think the space–time unification is a good slap on our arrogant faces, letting us wake up and think humbly again.
 Some might not like this, but the universe cannot care less.

 2.4 But what about the illusion of free will?